sersavsnz/exercise.video_emotions/README.md

 - Provide explanations, charts and numbers of your findings through the three previous questions.
 - For all analysis that you conduct please provide us with code and results.
-## Recommendations
-**General**

-Consider this homework as the opportunity to show us your rigour, coding style, technical skills, knowledge and reasoning, your reporting and explanation skills.

-Please also note that your submission will be judged solely based on depth and quality, without considering the time that you actually invest in this task.

-**Coding style guidelines**
-- Python is preferred
-- Build modular and optimised code if possible
-- Try to use an interactive plotting library
-- Document all your functions

 # 2. Python Coding Homework (Optional)

-This task is not mandatory, although as it was already mentioned Realeyes’ production code is written in Python, so Python programming skills are good to have.
+This task is not mandatory, although as it was already mentioned that Python programming skills are good to have.

 ## Task
 The following files, available inside the “python coding tasks” folder, contain explanations on the